yxuco/gradle-testng-mockito-bootstrap/README.md

 The bootstrap project ships with only two classes:

 * [BobRoss.java](https://github.com/miguno/gradle-testng-mockito-bootstrap/blob/master/src/main/java/com/miguno/bootstrap/gtm/BobRoss.java)
   -- A simple class that implements a few features that we can write unit tests for.
-We pretend to be the late painting instructor [Bob Ross](http://en.wikipedia.org/wiki/Bob_Ross), well, painting a picture with us.
+We pretend to be the late painting instructor [Bob Ross](http://en.wikipedia.org/wiki/Bob_Ross) who, well, is painting a picture with us.
 * [BobRossTest.java](https://github.com/miguno/gradle-testng-mockito-bootstrap/blob/master/src/test/java/com/miguno/bootstrap/gtm/BobRossTest.java)
   -- This class tests the former class.
 It illustrates the use of TestNG, Mockito and FEST-Assert 2 to write these unit tests.
 Don't pay too much attention to the semantics of the actual tests, we're just showcasing here.